AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Alternatively, windows can be selected with the omni-search, that is the search field in the global toolbar.
 One of the contexts where the search is done is the list of opened window.
-To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit-->Key Shortcuts` menu (the name of the action is :menuselection:`Search-->Global Search in context: Opened`.
+To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit --> Key Shortcuts` menu (the name of the action is :menuselection:`Search --> Global Search in context: Opened`.
 If you load the :file:`emacs.py` plugin, a standard key binding is set for :kbd:`control-xb`.